manmohantechie/echo-mind/README.md

 # echo-mind
-An AI-powered chat application that allows users to interact with prominent llms using text and images.
+An AI-powered chat application that allow users to interact with prominent llms using text and images.